Hot off the heels of my Brook + Wilde mattress review, here I am with another one: this time it’s a memory foam mattress by Eve Sleep.

 Like most memory foam mattresses, the Eve mattress emits an “off-gassing” smell at first and, strangely, although this odour was more subtle than many of its rivals like the Brook and Wilde mattress, it also lingered for a bit longer… Having said that, I usually only noticed it when first lying down to go to sleep and not at any other point during the night, so it is by no means a deal breaker.

 The Eve Original has been around for a while now, launching all the way back in 2016 in the UK.
-It is one of the more established, older brands in the mattress-in-a-box industry and sits at the mid-price range.
+Leaving aside the issues within the business, it is one of the more established, older brands in the mattress-in-a-box industry and sits at the mid-price range.
 Yes, there are cheaper brands – for example like OTTY – but if you want a mid-range on a medium budget then the Eve is worth considering.